San Francisco de Macorís: Geomorphology

-Eastern Cibao Valley (Also part of the Cibao Valle).

-It is divided into the provinces of Santiago, Espaillat, Sánchez Ramírez, Sánchez and Duarte, the latter having a higher percentage (about 50%).
+The Eastern Cibao Valley (also part of the Cibao Valle) is divided into the provinces of Santiago, Espaillat, Sánchez Ramírez, Sánchez and Duarte, the latter having a higher percentage (about 50%).
 All cities in this province are rooted in this valley except the city of Arenoso.
-The floodplains of the Yuna River system occupy a narrow strip on the south side of the valley and there is also a narrow chain of hills probably middle Miocene limestones adjacent to the North mountain range.
-For this province the valley also has marine lacustrine deposits of clay, basically of two kinds: a limestone and other no calcareous.
+The floodplains of the Yuna River system occupy a narrow strip on the south side of the valley and there is also a narrow chain of hills, probably middle Miocene limestones, adjacent to the north mountain range.
+For this province the valley also has marine lacustrine deposits of clay, basically of two kinds: a limestone and other non-calcareous.